The Soul Stirrers

-The Soul Stirrers were an American gospel music group, whose career spans over eighty years.
-The group was a pioneer in the development of the quartet style of gospel, and a major influence on soul, doo wop, and Motown, some of the secular music that owed much to gospel.
+The Soul Stirrers were an American gospel music group, whose career spans over 90 years.
+The group was a pioneer in the development of the quartet style of gospel, and a major influence on soul, R&B, doo-wop, and Southern soul, some of the secular music that owed much to gospel.

 Biography

+Formation

 The group was formed by (Silas) Roy Crain, launching his first quartet who sang in a jubilee style, in 1926 in Trinity, Texas, United States.
-In the early 1930s, after Crain moved to Houston, he joined an existing group on the condition that it change its name to "the Soul Stirrers".
-The name "Soul Stirrers" yields from the description of one of Roy Crain's earlier quartets as "soul-stirring."
-Among the members of that group was R.H.
+In the early 1930s, after Crain moved to Houston, he joined an existing group on the condition that it change its name to The Soul Stirrers: this name yields from the description of one of Roy Crain's earlier quartets as "soul-stirring".
+Among the members of that group there was R.H.
 (Rebert) Harris, who soon became its musical leader.
 The Soul Stirrers, formed as a jubilee quartet, transformed their sound, influenced by hard gospel singers such as Mahalia Jackson and Sister Rosetta Tharpe.

+Style

-Rebert Harris, also from Trinity, Texas, brought several changes to the Soul Stirrers that affected gospel quartet singing generally.
+Rebert Harris, also from Trinity, Texas, brought several changes to The Soul Stirrers that affected gospel quartet singing generally.
 He used a falsetto style that had its antecedents in African music, but which was new to the popular jubilee singing style of the time.
-He pioneered the "swing lead"---in which two singers would share the job of leading the song, allowing virtuoso singers to increase the emotional intensity of the song as the lead passed between them without disturbing the four part harmony.
-That innovation led the Soul Stirrers, while still called a quartet, to acquire five members.
+He pioneered the "swing lead", in which two singers would share the job of leading the song, allowing virtuoso singers to increase the emotional intensity of the song as the lead passed between them without disturbing the four part harmony.
+That innovation led The Soul Stirrers, while still called a quartet, to acquire five members.

 The Soul Stirrers made other important changes in those years: ad-libbing lyrics, singing in delayed time, and repeating words in the background as both a rhythmic and emotional support for the lead singers.
 The Soul Stirrers along with other quartet performers, dropped the "flatfooted" style of jubilee quartets before them and expanded their repertoire from spirituals and traditional hymns to the newer gospel compositions.
 The group also loosened the rigid arrangements that jubilee quartets had favored to permit individual singers within the group more space for individual development.